Notify me

 A name is a symbol for an object (from a language, which is a predefined set of labels).

 In the same way that the actual sounds produced by musicians are vastly more complex than their symbolic representation as notes, the manifested results of painting, drawing or sculpture are vastly more complex than the words which name the objects they represent.
-But the focus is still all within the same system: the symbols.
+But the main focus is still within the same system: the symbols.

 So both visual arts, and musical expression in the Western Art Tradition, were both about things which are symbols.
 And, of course, literature uses words, which are symbols for the objects or concepts they represent.